judyyuehui/HeterogenousAgentModel/README.md

-# README - Final Project for Heterogeneous Agent Model Course
+# README - Computational Project for ECON 33540

-This repository contains the code for the final project in the Heterogeneous Agent Model course.
-It includes scripts to generate IRFs for an MIT shock under various scenarios.
+This repository contains the code for my computational project for Macroeconomics with Heterogeneous Households.
+It includes scripts to generate IRFs for various types of MIT shocks.

 ## Getting Started